Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qtyPULKrJyE.md

 >
 > [Music]
 >
-> in the in update five so ,
+> in the in update five so,